GowthamN03/Dynamic-Streaming-Web-Application/README.md

 - [Tailwind CSS](https://tailwindcss.com/)

 ## Description
-This Netflix clone project was developed to deepen understanding and proficiency in React.js.
+This Streaming project was developed to deepen understanding and proficiency in React.js.
 Leveraging popular technologies and APIs like TMDB and Firebase, it encompasses a range of features, from user authentication to dynamic movie listings.
 The design is tailored to provide an immersive streaming experience, and the codebase reflects best practices in modern web development.

 ## Link to the Site
 [Netflix Clone](https://netflicz-reactjs-rho.vercel.app/)